Craig Ver Steeg: Baltimore Ravens

 In 2008 Ver Steeg returned to the NFL, joining John Harbaugh’s Ravens staff as an offensive assistant.
 He previously coached with Harbaugh in Cincinnati.
 In 2011 he added the additional title of quarterbacks coach.
 In 2012 it was announced that he would be working as the team’s senior offensive assistant.
 Ver Steeg won his first Super Bowl title when the Ravens defeated the San Francisco 49ers in Super Bowl XLVII.
 In 2019 he added to the senior offensive role as it was announced he would also be working with running backs.
 In 2021, Ver Steeg was named the Ravens’ running backs coach.
 He was let go from Ravens after the 2022 season.

-Personal life

-Ver Steeg and his wife, Lisa, have a son.